-8 Avoiding and resolving transfer pricing disputes
+10 Preventing and resolving transfer pricing disputes

-- 8.1 Where two or more tax authorities take different positions in determining arm's length prices, double taxation may occur.
-Double taxation means that the same income is included in the tax base for the imposition of taxation by two or more tax authorities. - 8.2 When a Singapore tax resident taxpayer suffers double taxation from adjustments made by IRAS or a foreign tax authority to the transfer prices of its related party transactions, it can choose to resolve the issue through: - (a) Taking legal remedies in the jurisdiction in which the transfer pricing adjustments are made; and/ or - (b) Requesting IRAS to resolve the double taxation through the Mutual Agreement Procedure ("MAP"). - 8.3 The taxpayer may also choose to avoid transfer pricing disputes by applying for an Advance Pricing Arrangement ("APA") for its related party transactions for future years. - 8.4 This section explains MAP and APAs in greater detail and sets out the benefits, expectations and compliance rules.
-Sections 9 and 10 provide guidance on the processes for MAP and APAs.
+- 10.1 Where two or more tax authorities take different positions in determining arm's length prices, double taxation may occur.
+Double taxation means that the same income is included in the tax base by two or more tax authorities, but this does not always mean that the income will actually be taxed twice. - 10.2 When a Singapore tax resident taxpayer suffers double taxation arising from adjustments made by IRAS or a foreign tax authority to the transfer prices of its related party transactions, it can choose to resolve the issue through: - (a) Taking legal remedies in the jurisdiction in which the transfer pricing adjustments are made; and/ or - (b) Requesting IRAS to resolve the double taxation through the Mutual Agreement Procedure ("MAP") provided under the relevant DTA. - 10.3 Where IRAS and the relevant foreign tax authority are unable to resolve the transfer pricing dispute under a MAP within a certain period of time, the taxpayer may request to resolve the dispute via arbitration if the relevant DTA provides for such recourse. - 10.4 The taxpayer may also choose to prevent transfer pricing disputes by applying for an Advance Pricing Arrangement ("APA") for its related party transactions for future years. - 10.5 This section explains MAP and APAs in greater detail and sets out the benefits, expectations and compliance rules.
+Sections 11 and 12 provide guidance on the processes for MAP and APAs respectively.

-At a glance - Dispute resolution through IRAS
+At a glance - Dispute prevention and resolution through IRAS

-8.5 The characteristics of MAP and APAs are summarised in this table:
+10.6 The characteristics of MAP and APAs are summarised in this table:

-APAs

-Characteristics MAP Bilateral/ Multilateral Unilate

-Types • Unilateral agreement between IRAS & taxpayer ✓

-Bilateral agreement between IRAS & a foreign competent authority ✓ ✓

-Multilateral agreement between IRAS &amp; two or more foreign competent authorities ✓ √

-Objective

-Eliminate double taxation √ , /+

-Prevent double taxation ✓ √ √ ^

-Provide tax certainty Lo wer level of as •

-APAs

-Characteristics MAP Bilateral/ Multilateral Unila Unilateral

-Legal basis

-Singapore DTAs ✓ ✓

-Domestic tax law √

-Availability

-Singapore tax resident taxpayers ✓ ✓ √

-Non Singapore tax resident taxpayers √

-Financial year ("FY")

-Past FYs ✓ ✓

-Future FYs √ √

-Filing fee

-Free of charge ✓ ✓ ✓

-Fee imposed (only where Singapore does not have a DTA with the foreign ✓

-jurisdiction)
+APAs Characteristics MAP^ Bilateral/ Multilateral Unilateral Types Unilateral agreement between IRAS & taxpayer Bilateral agreement between IRAS & a foreign competent authority Multilateral agreement between IRAS & two or more foreign competent authorities ✓ ✓ ✓ Objective Eliminate double taxation Prevent double taxation Provide tax certainty ✓ ✓ Lo ✓ ✓ wer level of as √ √ surance Legal basis Singapore DTAs Domestic tax law ✓ √ √ AvailabilitySingapore tax resident taxpayersNon-Singapore tax resident taxpayers √ √ √ ✓ Financial year ("FY") • Past FYs • Future FYs ✓ √ ✓ ✓ Filing fee Free of charge Fee imposed (only where Singapore does not have a DTA with the foreign jurisdiction) √ √ ✓ ^ Includes arbitration if the relevant DTA provides for such recourse